ntpt7921/MultidisciplinaryProj/Planning/yolobit_system_plan.md

 - RGB LED color
 - Pump

-There will be other topics serving each functionality, those will be mentioned with the functionality description.
+There will be other topics serving other functionality, those will be mentioned with the functionality description.

+**Assumption:** for control triplet (unless noted otherwise), "0" string means negative, deactivated, disabled; "1" string means positive, activated, enabled.
+This is applied only to command and status topic.
+The result code return can have arbitrary string.

 # Specific for all use case